OpenChargingCloud/ChargyDesktopApp/README.md

 Chargy is a transparency software for secure and transparent e-mobility charging processes, as defined by the German "Eichrecht".
 The software allows you to verify the cryptographic signatures of energy measurements within charge detail records and comes with a couple of useful extentions to simplify the entire process for endusers and operators.

-### Technology
+## Technology
-This application is based on Electron https://github.com/electron-userland/electron-forge/tree/5.x, a cross platform Open Source framework for creating native applications with web technologies like Java-/TypeScript, HTML, and (S)CSS.
+This application is based on [Electron](https://github.com/electron-userland/electron-forge/tree/5.x), a cross platform Open Source framework for creating native applications with web technologies like Java-/TypeScript, HTML, and (S)CSS.

 Chargy is developed for and tested on the following operating systems